 This recipe is…

 Even though we’ve successfully converted many takeout favorites before, like Mongolian Beef and Kung Pao Chicken, this baked gluten free orange chicken was a tall order.
-We knew we wanted a classic crispy orange chicken, but we wanted to avoid deep-frying it if we could so we could avoid the mess and oil waste.
+We knew we wanted a classic crispy orange chicken, but we wanted to avoid deep-frying it if we could, so we could avoid the mess and oil waste.
 I’m happy to say that we nailed it!

-Orange Chicken Marinade Ingredients
+Orange Chicken Recipe Ingredients

-• Egg White – to start, you’ll need 1 egg white.
+• Egg White – to start, you’ll need 1 egg white

-• Arrowroot Starch – to help the chicken to really crisp, you’ll need 3 tablespoons of arrowroot starch.
+• Arrowroot Starch – to help the chicken to really crisp, you’ll need 3 tablespoons of arrowroot starch

-• Coconut Aminos – 1 tablespoon of coconut aminos adds a bit of really delicious flavor here.
+• Coconut Aminos – 1 tablespoon of coconut aminos adds a bit of really delicious flavor here

 • Apple Cider Vinegar – 1 teaspoon of apple cider vinegar brightens everything up!